Historic Tucson Homes Search

 The El Presidio Historic District is a residential neighborhood in downtown Tucson, AZ.
 Its boundaries are West 6th Street, Alameda Street, N Stone and Granada Ave.

-El Presidio gets its name from the Spanish-built Presidio de San Augustín del Tucson.
-This facility was built in 1775.
+El Presidio, built in 1775, gets its name from the Spanish-built Presidio de San Augustín del Tucson.

 El Presidio contains buildings in three architectural styles.
 Spanish-Mexican, Anglo-American and Eclectic.